nagaprakashv/edexplore/docs/intro.md

 There are a few widgets / GUIs for Pandas (on Jupyter Notebooks) already out there.
 Compared to them, ***Interact*** in _EDExplore_ is neither fancy nor heavily loaded with features but a simple interactive function!

-That is being said, why EDExplore extension matters?
+That is being said, why this extension matters?
 Because -
 1) It simplifies the Pandas dataframe usage (even more)!
 2) Makes it easy to apply most common conditions.
 3) Helps combine multiple conditions without coding effort.